Budgeting

 2.2 Diversify Investments for Risk Management

 Diversification isn’t just for stock portfolios—it’s also essential for small businesses.
-By spreading your loan across several areas, you minimize the risk that one underperforming investment will derail your entire strategy.
+By spreading your capital across several areas, you minimize the risk that one underperforming investment will derail your entire strategy.
 Allocate some of the capital toward customer acquisition, some toward operational improvements, and keep a portion as a buffer for unforeseen needs.

 2.3 Avoid Overspending on Non-Essentials